Business1sg00d/HTTPShell/README.md

 # HTTPShell
 HTTPS Reverse shell.
 Installed as a service on Windows.
 Bypasses Defender as of 01/15/2025.

+Tested on Windows 10 Pro with 01/15/25 update.

 FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY!

 Requirements and preperation: